Transfer requirements to enter the University of California at Berkeley

 - Social/Behavioral Sciences

 - Have a minimum grade point average (GPA) of 2.4 (2.8 for International applicants).

 - Complete as much coursework in the major as you can (priority is given to students that complete the most coursework in the major).

 - Complete either the IGETC or the lower-division skills breadth requirements in reading and composition, quantitative reasoning, and foreign language in the Spring prior to Fall admission.

 - Complete all of the requirements above by the Spring prior to Fall admission.

-- Apply in November for the following Fall (Berkeley only accepts applications for Fall).
+- Apply in November for the following Fall.

 The big question is "What GPA do I need to be competitive?"
 Well, it varies from major to major, and college to college.
 For Fall 2007, "50% of admitted applicants ranged between 3.52-3.9."
 Other factors, like extracurricular accomplishments, employment, personal qualities, such as leadership and contributions to the intellectual and cultural vitality to the campus are important.